swanlizard/a72/1.05/readme.md

 - Symbol tables, alphabetically sorted, are appended to listings.
 - Rewrote numeric constant handler.
 - Condensed bits of program in a couple places.
+- The Q sigil is now an alias of O, like, y'know, you would actually expect.

 ---